sam-hearst/Comic-collection/README.md

 ---

-Discussion of both challenges faced and the way the team solved them

 ### Database Schema

 Since this was our first project, we had limited experience developing a full database schema from the ground up.
 As we moved through the project, there were times when we discovered features would be easier to implement with changes to our database schema.
+We were able to work through this with some minor database updates and using eager loading with sequelize queries.

 <p>&nbsp;</p>